babynus/projeqtor/projeqtor/docs/user/Administration.rst

    Internal Alert

-Internal alerts can be sent to users.
+An internal alert can be sent to users.

 You can define a date and time for sending, specific adressees or all users, the type of message that users will receive: information, an alert or a warning ...